Burma, Famous Sites and Hidden Secrets

 Day 18 - Thanbyuzayat - Death Railway and on to Setse Beach

-We’ll begin with a visit to the town’s lively morning market before heading south to visit some of the region’s sites: Kyauktalon Pagoda perched Mount Popa style atop a sheer limestone outcrop, the world’s largest reclining Buddha – Win Sein Taw Ya – a stop at Thanbyuzayat, terminus of the infamous WW2 ‘Death Railway’ from Kanchanaburi, while last but not least, we visit the iconic Kyaikkami Monastery in the old colonial town of Amherst, situated on a rock outcrop jutting into the sea.
-Continue to the charming little seaside town of Setse for a night in beachfront chalets.
+Visit the town’s lively morning market before heading south with stops at Kyauktalon Pagoda, perched atop a limestone pinnacle, the world’s largest reclining Buddha (Win Sein Taw Ya) and Thanbyuzayat – terminus of the infamous Japanese-built ‘Death Railway’ and WW2 cemetery.
+Last but not least, we visit the iconic Kyaikkami Monastery located in the old colonial town of Amherst, on a rock outcrop jutting into the sea.
+Overnight accommodation in the charming little seaside town of Setse.

 Overnight: Setse Beach Transport: Minibus, Walk, Meals: B, L,